william-silversmith/norm/README.md

 	Output:
 	>> 'select breakfasts.id, breakfasts.date, breakfasts.type from breakfasts where breakfasts.date > NOW() - INTERVAL 1 YEAR and (breakfasts.type in (?, ?) or breakfasts.friend_count > ?)'
 	>> [ 'brunch', 'standard', 20 ]

+Note: For more than two inputs, xor is defined as one and only one as opposed to nested binary xors as this is probably more useful.

 ## Update